Hair Loss in Women: Tips and Treatment

 Hormonal Changes and Imbalances

-Hormonal fluctuations are one of the most common culprits of hair loss in women.
+Hormonal fluctuations are among the most common causes of hair loss in women.
 Conditions such as pregnancy, childbirth, menopause, and thyroid imbalances can trigger hair thinning.
 Estrogen plays a vital role in maintaining hair health, and its decline can lead to noticeable hair loss.

 Genetic Predisposition